-Nordic Morning Group Plc is a Finnish public limited company that is 100 percent owned by Valtion kehitysyhtiö Vake Oy until December 18, 2020 when it was moved to the Finnish state's direct ownership.
+Nordic Morning Group Plc is a Finnish public limited company that was 100 percent owned by Valtion kehitysyhtiö Vake Oy until December 18, 2020 when it was moved to the Finnish state's direct ownership.
 The Finnish state owns 100 percent of the shares.
 Nordic Morning Group's corporate governance system complies with the laws of Finland, government resolutions on state ownership policy, Nordic Morning Group’s Articles of Association and, where applicable, the Corporate Governance Code 2015 for Finnish listed companies.

 The Nordic Morning Group comprises the parent company, Nordic Morning Group Plc, and its subsidiaries.

 The Corporate Governance Statement is issued separately from the Board of Directors’ report on operations.
 The Corporate Governance Statement is approved by the company’s Board of Directors.

-Responsibility for the Nordic Morning Group’s governance and operations rests with Nordic Morning Group Plc’s governing bodies, which consist of the General Meeting of Shareholders, the Board of Directors, and the CEO.
-The General Management Team consist of Group Executives; the CEO, the CFO, the CHRO, the CSO and each Business Area Head (Nordic Morning, Edita Prima and Edita Publishing) in accordance with the policies defined by the Board of Directors have the responsibility of the Group’s management, which directs, guides, develops and supervises the operations of the Group companies.
+Responsibility for the Nordic Morning Group's governance and operations rests with Nordic Morning Group Plc’s governing bodies, which consist of the General Meeting of Shareholders, the Board of Directors, and the CEO.
+The General Management Team consist of Group Executives; the CEO, the CFO, the CHRO, the CSO and each Business Area Head (Nordic Morning, Edita Prima and Edita Publishing) in accordance with the policies defined by the Board of Directors.
+The GMT directs, guides, develops and supervises the operations of the Group´s Business Areas.
 The management of the subsidiaries is under the control of the Heads responsible for each business areas.
-The GMT directs and implements the Group’s Action Plan 2018-2020 that covers strategic business development, financial administration, talent development, communications strategies and information management.
+The GMT directs and implements the Group’s Action Plan 2020-2022 that covers strategic business development, financial administration, talent development, communications strategies and information management.
 In addition to these members, the Group established a role of Chief Acceleration Officer (CAO) to accelerate the sales growth.
 CAO reports to the CEO and is a member of the GMT.

 General Meeting of Shareholders